Phishing is one of the subtlest threats in the dark world of cyber threats.

 Conclusion: phishing and the human factor.

-The case of phishing suggests that the human factor is a determinant factor for the origin and the solution of this threat.
+The phishing case suggests that the human factor is a determinant factor for the origin and the solution of this threat.

 Here is our dedicated blog on it.

-That of spear phishing is becoming a very sophisticated threat.
-To great extent, it plays on psychological mechanisms and genuineness.
+That spear phishing is becoming a very sophisticated threat.
+To a great extent, it plays on psychological mechanisms and genuineness.

 The main solution is, then, being patient and vigilant.
 Attackers rely on the rashness of today’s life in both the private and work spheres.

 In almost any case, they need your consent to get in.
 Do not give it to them!